 Three themes have tentatively been selected based on the one hand, their interest for HEP, and the fact there is already a number of HEP teams working on it, on the other hand, their importance in the Machine Learning field.

-Graph Neural Network (GNN) : despite promising applications to several HEP problems (tracking, identification, calorimeter reconstruction, particle flow, ...) there remains several bottlenecks in the models being used.
-In particular the following topics are of interest: ways to extract graph-level information, mechanisms for information propagation over the graph, accurate graph generation, evolution of graph topology within the model, ...
+HEP data are rarely image-like nor tabular.
+Despite promising applications of Graph Neural Network (GNN) to several HEP problems (tracking, classification, calorimeter reconstruction, particle flow, ...) there remains several bottlenecks towards getting models into production, in terms of both accuracy and inference speed.
+Multiple variants (Graph Attention Network, Transformers, ...) are available, with improved performance and resource requirements.
+The following topics are of interest: ways to extract information (at graph, node, or edge level), mechanisms for propagating information throughout the graph, generation of graph structure, evolution of graph topology within the model, etc...

 A special issue of Computing and Software for the Big Science (a refereed journal) will be prepared with the most relevant contributions with a submission deadline 4 months after the workshop, leaving ample time for finalisation of the studies showcased at the workshop.
-A number of workshops concerning AI and Physics have been organised in recent years, notably “Deep Learning for the Physical Science” at NeurIPS 2017 (https://dl4physicalsciences.github.io/), “Machine Learning and the Physical Science” at Neurips 2019 (https://ml4physicalsciences.github.io) and “AI and physics” at AMLD 2020 in Lausanne (https://appliedmldays.org/tracks/ai-physics).
+A number of workshops concerning AI and Physics have been organised in recent years, notably “Deep Learning for the Physical Science” at NeurIPS 2017 (https://dl4physicalsciences.github.io/), “Machine Learning and the Physical Science” at Neurips 2019, 2020 and 2021 (https://ml4physicalsciences.github.io) and “AI and physics” at AMLD 2020 and 2021 in Lausanne (https://appliedmldays.org/tracks/ai-physics).
 Studies developed at “Learning To Discover” will have a high chance at being accepted at future such events.